Getting Braces in Monmouth & Ocean County

 - Wear your retainers full time, until the doctor instructs otherwise.

 - Clean retainers thoroughly once a day with a toothbrush and warm but not hot water.
-Brushing retainers removes the plaque and eliminates odors.
+Brushing retainers remove plaque and eliminate odors.
 Efferdent or other orthodontic appliance cleaners can be used but these do not take the place of brushing.

 - When retainers are not in your mouth they should ALWAYS be in a retainer case.
 Pets love to chew on them!